Spline Shafts: Power Transmission and Precision

 Involute Spline Shafts

-Involute spline shafts utilize a tooth profile that allows for smoother engagement and disengagement of mating components.
-This profile enhances efficiency and reduces wear, making them ideal for precision machinery and automotive differentials.
+Involute splines use a tooth profile that enables smoother engagement and disengagement of mating components.
+This design improves efficiency and reduces wear, making them ideal for precision machinery and automotive differentials.

 Helical Spline Shafts

-Helical spline shafts incorporate helical teeth that offer increased load-bearing capacity and reduced noise during operation.
-These shafts are favored in applications requiring high torque transmission and minimal vibration.
+Helical splines incorporate helical teeth that provide increased load-bearing capacity and reduced noise during operation.
+These components are favored in applications requiring high torque transmission and minimal vibration.

 Components of Spline Shafts